rmontalvo/lttng-test/README.md

 ﻿# Analysing lock contention with LTTNG

 A common performance problem found in concurrent applications implemented with locks is **contention**.
 When we face this kind of problems, tracing is a good technique that can help us to understand what is happening during the execution of our applications.
-In particular, TTNG is a great tracing tool since it allows recording and analysing events at multiple levels, easily providing us of a wide and consistent view of the system.
+In particular, TTNG is a great tracing tool since it allows recording and analysing events at multiple levels, easily providing us with a wide and consistent view of the system.

 ### A Concurrent LRU Cache